-- (1) Before-and-after study,
+- (1) Before-and-after study

-- (2) Survey-control area study,
+- (2) Survey-control area study

-- (3) Case study,
+- (3) Case study

-- (4) Multiple regression analysis,
+- (4) Multiple regression analysis

-- (5) Other study techniques.
+- (5) Other study techniques

 The "before-and-after study" method, combined with one of the other methods, is used primarily to determine the effect of road improvement.
-In these studies, the "before" period includes 2 - 5 years prior to the highway's construction, and the "after" period usually spans 2 - 5 ayears following the completion of the highway.
-The before-and-after method is most often used to study the effect of a new highway in an area which did not have previous roadway, e.g., an area where a new bypass is built.
+In these studies, the "before" period includes 2 - 5 years prior to the highway's construction, and the "after" period usually spans 2 - 5 years following the completion of the highway.
+The before-and-after method is most often used to study the effect of a new highway in an area which did not have a previous roadway, e.g., an area where a new bypass is built.

 The "survey-control area study" method is the most common technique used to isolate the influence of a highway on nearby land, often in combination with the before-and-after study method.
-The procedure is to measure development both in the study area located adjacent to the facility and in a control area located far enough from the highway to have been unaffected by the facility.
+The procedure is to measure land development both in the study area located adjacent to the facility and in a control area located far enough from the highway to have been unaffected by the facility.
 The change between the before period and the after period in the control area is compared with the change in the survey area, and the effect of the highway is measured as the difference between the two.

 The "case study" approach deals with a rather detailed analysis of events which have taken place nearby a highway facility.
 Such events may be the construction of new industrial plants or new commercial development.
 By examining selected cases with emphasis on their relationship to the highway, the case studies may indicate the variety and the extent of significant changes attributable to the highway.

-Multiple regression analysis, a statistical technique which relates changes in one dependent variable to the behavior of a number of different independent variables, has been used in cases where appropriate control areas could not be found or to check the results of the survey-control area method.
-Changes in land development or land value, the dependent variables, are assumed to be the products of many different factors, both highway and non-highway related.
-The most significant results are achieved by partial correlation, requiring that the different variables be represented quantitatively.
+Multiple regression analysis is used in a few cases where appropriate control areas could not be found, or as a check on the results of the surveycontrol area method.
+With this technique, changes in land development or land values are assumed to be a result of many different factors, both highway and non-highway oriented.
+The most significant results are achieved by partial correlation.
+This method requires that the different variables be represented quantitatively.

-Techniques other than the above mentioned, or variations of them, were also used in the studies reviewed.
-Among these were the "projected land use/ value relationship approach" and the "neutral road comparison" method.
+Techniques other than the above mentioned, or variations of them, are also used in the studies reviewed.
+Among these are the "projected land use -- value relationship approach" and the "neutral road comparison" method.

-The first of these two techniques involves comparing the land development which might have occurred had the highway not beeen built with the development which actually took place.
-The "neutral road comparison" method compares alternative highway locations to a hypothetical, economically neutral road.
+The first of these two techniques involves comparing the probable land development which might have occurred had the highway not been built with the development which actually took place.
+The "neutral road comparison" involves comparisons of alternative highway locations to a hypothetical economically neutral road.

-All of the techniques reviewed require that highway and non-highway related impact be separated.
-The non-highway related impact is usually analyzed in terms of such factors as distance to nearest trading center or city, population density, and area-classification (urban, suburban, and rural).
+The different techniques used require a separation of highway and nonhighway related impact.
+The non-highway caused impact is usually analyzed in terms of such factors as distance to nearest trading center or city, population density, and area-classification (urban, urban, and rural).

 Regardless of the methodology used, most of the studies examine the average effect in the study area.
 Only a few studies examine the geographical distribution of the effect, usually by classifying areas as within or outside some specified distance from the highway facility.
-Further comment on the limitations of current methodology is reserved for the last section of this report.
-It is first necessary to review the particular findings of transportation impact studies, especially those concerned with small town and rural areas.